The Hope2Sleep Charity Team

-Paul is semi-retired and currently works part-time for Axis Telecom as a Business Analyst.
+Paul is semi-retired and currently works part-time for Cottingham Technical Services Ltd as their Accounting Manager.
 Prior to this he spent 30 years at BP Chemicals Hull as a management accountant.

 Kath Hope and Paul Gardiner, along with their respective families, have been close friends for many years.